 Before you do anything, do an inventory of your body.
 Move and circle your feet, legs and arms.
 Do some knee bends and raise your arms above your head.
 Bend forward and backwards slightly.
 Circle your head gently.
 Do you have any areas that feel stiff, uncomfortable or painful?
 Is it difficult for you to get down on the floor and up again?

 Make a list of any areas that present a difficulty for you.

 If you have physical issues, have a chat with your doctor about whether Yoga (and what style of Yoga) will suit you.
 Also find out what is the right time to get into yoga-style exercise, especially after an injury or surgery.

-What Is A Gentle Yoga Class?
+What Can I Expect In A Gentle Yoga Class?

-Also, if you have problems with getting down on the floor and up again, you could consider a Chair Yoga class.
+If you have problems with getting down on the floor and up again, you could consider a Chair Yoga class.
 These classes encompass a surprising range of Yoga poses and are an excellent stepping stone to more challenging yoga classes.

-In any case, look out for classes that are of a small size and where you get plenty of attention from the Yoga teacher.
+Look out for classes that are of a small size and where you get plenty of attention from the Yoga teacher.
 Bring your list of physical limitations to class and have chat with staff or the Yoga teacher to work out which class will be suitable for you.

 Also, take the opportunity to find out whether you need any props – equipment that will support you in Yoga poses that are difficult for you.

 Check out our article on “What to bring to Yoga class” to prepare yourself for your class.
 You might also be interested in our article that discusses the 10 best qualities you should look out for in a Yoga teacher to help you ask the right questions.

 The easy answer to this is a resounding yes.
 Going to a Yoga class can be surprisingly challenging for many Yoga students – even if they are experienced.